• Skip to primary navigation

 Thyme: I use fresh thyme, which has more flavor than dried.
 You could substitute minced fresh sage.

-• sauteed leeks and celery in a pan
+leeks sauteed in a sauce pan

-2. Saute leeks, celery & thyme
+Step 2: Saute leeks, celery and thyme in butter.

-• uncooked stuffing in a large bowl
+wet stuffing mix in a bowl

-5. Fold brioche into wet ingredients
+Step 5: Fold brioche into wet ingredients.

 Final Step: Bake the brioche stuffing for 25 minutes covered in foil.
 Bake another 25 minutes without foil until nicely browned on top.